JelyseCalkum/team-profile-generator/README.md

 INSTALLATION

 The user should clone the repository from GitHub and download Node.
 This application also requires a file system and inquirer module.
-If testing is required, this application uses Jest.

 USER STORY